 Cloudflare sees roughly 2.9 million requests every second, and our WAF is continually identifying and blocking new potential threats.
 If you’re using a web application firewall that doesn’t leverage the collective intelligence of other web properties, you need to supply all your own WAF rules from scratch, which means you need to monitor the entire Internet security landscape on your own.

-When one customer requests a new custom WAF rule, we analyze whether it applies to all 4,000,000 domains on our network.
+When one customer requests a new custom WAF rule, we analyze whether it applies to all 5.5 million domains on our network.
 If it does, we automatically apply that rule to everybody on our network.
 The more web properties on our network, the stronger our WAF gets, and the safer the Cloudflare community becomes.

 At Cloudflare, we’re just as concerned with performance as with security.
 Our web application firewall sits on the same Anycast network that powers our global CDN, HTTP/2, and web optimization features.
 Our WAF rule sets result in latency of less than 1 millisecond.